esitarz/docs-1/content/platform-guides/core-concepts/rules-engine.md

 ## Introduction

-What's a rules engine?
-It's a system that executes rules.
-Okay...so what's a rule?
-In its simplest form, it's an if-then statement that is provided from the outside, rather than being 'baked in' to the engine itself.
-In the case of OrderCloud.io, we'll define the 'thens' (starting with 'order requires approval') and allow you to define the 'ifs' via custom **logic expressions**.
-Effectively, we're going to allow you to extend platform behavior in much the same way xp allows you to extend the data model.
+What's a rules engine?
+It's a system that executes rules.
+Okay...so what's a rule?
+In its simplest form, it's an if-then statement that is provided from the outside, rather than being 'baked in' to the engine itself.
+In the case of OrderCloud.io, we'll define the 'thens' (starting with 'order requires approval') and allow you to define the 'ifs' via custom **logic expressions**.
+Effectively, we're going to allow you to extend platform behavior in much the same way xp allows you to extend the data model.